imarsman/datetime/README.md

 Time functionality for ISO-8601 standard formats.

+More work needs to be done on periods.
+Dealing with fractional time parts is not working properly yet.

 This library was initially written in an attempt to allow for the flexible parsing of a range of input timestamp formats with an emphasis on ISO-8601 timestamps.
 The parsing produces Golang time.Time values.
 The desire to build